olegchigirin/pretty-text-editor/README.md

 4. Open a terminal in the repository folder
 5. Create a virtual environment with `python -m venv venv`
 6. Activate the virtual environment with `venv\Scripts\activate.bat`
+7. Create virtual environment and install dependencies with `poetry install`

 ### Linux